-I attended an Oscar party this year.
-On the evening of the television show, we all arrived at the hosts’ house and were given an Oscar ballot as we walked in.
+At the last one I attended, as we came into the party, we were given an Oscar “ballot.”
 Each of us marked off our predicted winner for each of the many awards to be given.
 While this could be used as a wagering tool, we simply used it to help sustain interest during the long show.
 “Yes!
 Best black-and-white short documentary in a foreign language!
 I have five points now!”
 As I marked my ballot, I noticed that there are many awards for acting and many for writing.
 This is not a particularly astute observation.
 I am sure you noticed this as well.
 What may have escaped your notice is how profoundly this distinction should impact the way we understand and teach speaking.

 Someone creates the words.
 Someone delivers the words.
 These are two distinct talents.
 The writer is probably not a great performer.
 The performer is not likely to be a great writer.
 But all speaking involves these two very different parts.
 Whether we are speaking one-on-one, in a small group, or to a large audience, both parts are involved.
 And for all us regular folks, we have to master both parts by ourselves.